SteveTrewick/USBmuxd/README.md

 ```

 This will give you both hex and text, TBH you might be better off dropping the -x and just looking at the PLists.
-When you are done, don;t forget to put this back!
+When you are done, don't forget to put this back!

 ```
 $ sudo mv /var/run/usbmuxd_real /var/run/usbmuxd